 Sneaker designs and innovations during the latter half of the 90s were big, gutsy, and loud.
-Two of Nike's models are a testament to this statement, the Nike Air Max 97 and the Nike Air Max Plus.
-The Nike Air Max 97 debuted in 1997 and became significant in the history of sneakers due to it being the first pair to showcase a visible full-length Air cushioning unit.
-This combined with the shoe's innovative upper design made it an instant hit among sneaker fans.
+Two of Nike's models are a testament to this statement - the Nike Air Max 97 and the Nike Air Max Plus.
+The Nike Air Max 97 debuted in 1997 and became significant in the history of sneakers due to it being the first pair to showcase a visible full-length Air cushioning unit and hidden lacing system.
+This combined with the shoe's innovative ripple-inspired upper design made it an instant hit among sneaker fans.

-The Nike Air Max Plus was released in 1998, which is also another big hit for the brand because of its futuristic-looking design that seemed to originate from the outer space.
+The Nike Air Max Plus was released a year later in 1998, which is also another big hit for the brand because of its futuristic-looking design that seemed to originate from outer space.
 It was nicknamed as the Nike TN or Tuned 1 for some OG fans.
 The upper features TPU cages which some call the exoskeleton that provides stability and reinforcement, while its cushioning system "tuned" Air Sole units to specific parts where it is needed the most.
 It was also known for its colorways with ombre effects.

 Fast forward to 2017 when the 90's trends became fashionable again, retro releases were obvious, but Nike decided to step it up a notch by fusing some of their best silhouettes into one design.
 Hybrid models became incredibly popular thanks to the Nike AM 1/97 Sean Wotherspoon.
 Examples of these hybrid sneakers are the Nike Vapormax 97, Nike Air Max 90/1, Nike Air Max Plus 97, and its counterpart the Nike Air Max 97 Plus.